 Skip to main content

-Projects
+Proposed Projects

-Note: Not all projects may appear on map.
-See list below for complete list of projects with more information or documentation.
+Note: Not all proposed projects may appear on the map.
+See the list below for a more complete list.

 Sort by:

-Tahoe National Forest Projects
+Tahoe National Forest Proposed Projects

 AT&T proposes to install underground fiber optic cable within the road right of ways for highways 49 and 89 for approximately 18.67 miles between Satley and Sierra City.
 The project would improve broadband communications service in the area.